Jieun1203/Classifying-Non-small-cell-lung-cancer-stage/README.txt

 Codes for classifying non small cell lung cancer overall pathological stage.

-Codes were written in jupyter notebookes and pytorch was used for deep learning module.
+Codes were written in python module and pytorch was used for deep learning.

 1. CT data preprocessing
 2. U-net autoencoder